 Plaza Bolivar, Bogota

-Located in the famous La Candelaria district, Plaza de Bolivar or Plaza Bolivar is the main square of the capital.
+Located in the famous La Candelaria district, Plaza de Bolivar or Plaza Bolivar is the capital’s main square.
 This is a total freebie, walk around and take in the sights.
-The square is home to the Palace of Justice of Colombia, Lievano Palace, National Capitol and The Primary Cathedral of Bogota.
+The square is home to the Palace of Justice of Colombia, Lievano Palace, the National Capitol, and The Primary Cathedral of Bogota.
 There are several free museums to take in here.

 Changing of the Guards at Plaza Bolivar

-You can watch The Changing of The Guard Ceremony on Wednesday and Friday at 2:30 pm and on Sunday at 3 pm.
+You can watch The Changing of The Guard Ceremony on Wednesday and Friday at 2:30 pm and Sunday at 3 pm.
 It’s completely free and worth watching.
-La Candelaria is famous for walking tours and history; however, it is notorious for pickpocketing, and it’s said to be unsafe at night.
+La Candelaria is famous for its walking tours and history; however, it is notorious for pickpocketing and is unsafe at night.
 Do not book to stay in La Candelaria – it is not advised.

 The Gold Museum was not on our list of things to see or do; it was a standard stop on one of our days out.
-We humored the visit, and as far as museums go, it was interesting.
-It is one of the most visited touristic highlights in the country, has a collection of 55,000 pieces, and contains the most extensive collection of gold artifacts in the world.
-I am not a museum person so I could have skipped this one.
+We humored the visit, and it was interesting as far as museums go.
+It is one of the most visited touristic highlights in the country, has 55,000 pieces, and contains the most extensive collection of gold artifacts globally.
+I am not a museum person, and I could have skipped this one.

 Monserrate is the name of the hill or mountain that shadows the city of Bogota.

-10,341 above the sea level it is home to the famous 17th century white church that can be seen for miles when there is no fog.
-Much like Christ the Redeemer, Monserrate is synonymous with Bogota Colombia, and most people recognize it.
+Ten thousand three hundred forty-one feet above sea level, it is home to the famous 17th century white church that can be seen for miles when there is no fog.
+Like Christ the Redeemer, Monserrate is synonymous with Bogota Colombia, and most people recognize it.
 You can get up and down three ways: hike, cable car, or train.
 At the top, there is the church, restaurants, and souvenir shops.
 Well worth seeing but plan accordingly.
 As I mentioned, Colombia is very religious, and we were there over Easter, so all churches were packed with people attending mass.
 This resulted in an extremely long wait to get back down.

 Basilica de Nuestra Senora de Lourdes

 Located in Chapinero, it was built in 1875 in the neo-Gothic style, featuring an ornate, vaulted interior.
 It is known for its polychrome stained-glass windows of German origin.
-This is where I learned about the Stations of the Cross, which prepared me for the Salt Cathedral of Zipaquira – Bogota, Colombia.
+This is where I learned about the Cross’s Stations, which prepared me for the Salt Cathedral of Zipaquira – Bogota, Colombia.

 Ciclovia – Street Bike Riding

-Ciclovia means “cycleway,” and many of the main streets are closed for this event on Sunday’s from 7 am to 2 pm.
-You can rent a bike and participate, or simply watch.
+Ciclovia means “cycleway,” Many of the main streets will be shut for this event on Sundays from 7 am to 2 pm.
+You can rent a bike and participate or watch.
 We did not participate, and it’s unavoidable to see.
-It’s as if the entire city comes out to bike on Sundays!
-Make a note of this because it does cause delays.
+It’s as if the entire city comes out to cycle on Sundays!
+Please make a note of this because it does cause delays.

 Laguna de Guatavita (Lake Guatavita)

-Lake Guatavita is a sacred lake for Muisca people.
-Legend says that the Muisca celebrated a ritual in which the Zipa a title for a ruler of ancient times was expected to offer gold to the gods.
-It’s said he would cover himself with gold and float out on Lake Guatavita, to offer up gold.
+Lake Guatavita is a sacred lake for the Muisca people.
+Legend says that the Muisca’s ritual was a celebration.
+The Zipa, a title for a ruler of ancient times, was expected to offer gold to the gods.
+It’s said he would cover himself with gold and float out on Lake Guatavita to offer up gold.
 There is a gold Muisca raft representation of the initiation of the Zipa inside the Gold Museum.

-I’m not going to lie, this one sucked.
-I don’t know how many steps it required to get to the top because I never made it, I quit halfway.
+I’m not going to lie.
+This one sucked.
+I don’t know how many steps are required to get to the top because I never made it; I quit halfway.
 Not only could I not breathe, but it was sweltering hot.
-I’m not physically fit, but this challenged those that were in shape.
-Add to this; once I went back down the locals tried to put me on a bus back to the exit.
-I flat out refused.
+I am not physically fit.
+However, this hike will challenge all.
+Add to this; once I went back down, the locals tried to put me on a bus back to the exit.
+I flat-out refused.

-Not sure about you but I ain’t getting on a bus in the middle of nowhere solo.
-Solo as in me and the driver and no other passengers.
+I’m not sure about you, but I’m not getting on a bus solo in the middle of nowhere—Solo, as in me, the driver, and no other passengers.
 No, I’ll pass.
 You’d have to kill me to get me on that bus – it’s just not happening.
-I stood my ground, knowing that the driver would pick up my friends who went up and come back for me.
+I stood my ground, knowing that the driver would pick up my friends who went up and returned for me.
 And, just like that, he did!

 Outside of the physicality of this one.
 The exit is on the other side.
-If you drove and parked, you need pay to take a bus back to the parking.
-This not explained upon entry, and several people had an issue with this even though it was only pennies.
+If you drove and parked, you need to pay to take a bus back to the parking.
+This was not clear upon entry, and several people had an issue with this even though it was only pennies.